 c = 1.30.
-Where effective struts are fitted, the value of c may be taken as 0.715 and in such cases, the value of I is to be the distance in m between floors, but is not to be taken as less than 2.44 m.
-In effective struts are fitted and where the tank top is intended to be uniformly loaded with cargo, c may be taken as 1.30 and the length, I may be taken as 60% of the distance between floors.

-h= distance in m from the keel to the load line.
+Where effective struts are fitted, the value of c may be taken as 0.715 and in such cases, the value of l is to be the distance in m between floors, but is not to be taken as less than 2.44 m.
+In effective struts are fitted and where the tank top is intended to be uniformly loaded with cargo, c may be taken as floors.h= distance in m from the keel to the load line.